codeworm96/bop_naive/site/README.md

 We recommend to use [PHP PPA](https://launchpad.net/~ondrej/+archive/ubuntu/php) to install PHP.
 You should have `apt-get` installed first.

-Since PHP 7.0 is nearly twice as fast of PHP 5.6, we recommend to install the latest 7.0 version.
+Since PHP 7.0 is nearly twice as fast as PHP 5.6, we recommend to install the latest 7.0 version.

 ```bash
 sudo add-apt-repository ppa:ondrej/php